nyreehinton/content-ops-starter/content/pages/Home.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: A Deep-Dive Into Tesla’s Patents & Technology
+    subtitle: A Deep-Dive Into Tesla's Patents & Technology
     text: >+
-      <div style="text-align: center">I conducted an in-depth review of Tesla’s
+      <div style="text-align: center">I conducted an in-depth review of Tesla's
       patent filings and underlying technology to understand how they approach **vehicle range, odometer systems, and battery management**.
-My analysis focused on comparing Tesla’s predictive algorithms and real-world metrics, offering insights into the broader implications for both consumers and the EV market.
-While there were additional considerations that arose during my research, I primarily concentrated on how Tesla’s core engineering decisions impact everyday drivers.![](/images/IMG_0129.png)</div>
+My analysis focused on comparing Tesla's predictive algorithms and real-world metrics, offering insights into the broader implications for both consumers and the EV market.
+While there were additional considerations that arose during my research, I primarily concentrated on how Tesla's core engineering decisions impact everyday drivers.![](/images/IMG_0129.png)</div>

     badge: